 In this Data Structure Java Interview Questions article, we shall provide important data structure questions to help candidates improve his/her skill on a subject.

-Now, if you are looking for a job which is related to Data Structure Java then you need to prepare for the 2019 Data Structure Java Interview Questions.
-It is true that every interview is different as per the different job profiles.
-Here, we have prepared the important Data Structure Java Interview Questions and Answers which will help you get success in your interview.
+If you are looking for a job related to Data Structure Java, you need to prepare for the 2023 Data Structure Java Interview Questions.
+Every interview is indeed different as per the different job profiles.
+Here, we have prepared the important Data Structure Java Interview Questions and Answers, which will help you succeed in your interview.

-In this 2019 Data Structure Java Interview Questions article, we shall present 10 most important and frequently asked Data Structure Java interview questions.
+In this 2023 Data Structure Java Interview Questions article, we shall present the 10 most important and frequently asked Data Structure Java interview questions.
 These interview questions are divided into two parts are as follows:

 Part 1 – Data Structure Java Interview Questions (Basic)

 Q1.
-How do you find middle element of linked list in one pass?
+How do you find the middle element of the linked list in one pass?

-In order to find middle element of linked list in one pass, one needs to maintain two-pointer.
-One of these pointers will increment at each node while other will increment after two nodes at a time, thus by having this type of arrangement, when the first pointer reaches the end of the linked list, the second pointer will point to a middle element of the linked list.
+In order to find the middle element of the linked list in one pass, one needs to maintain a two-pointer.
+One of these pointers will increment at each node while the other will increment after two nodes simultaneously; thus, by having this type of arrangement, when the first pointer reaches the end of the linked list, the second pointer will point to a middle element of the linked list.

 Q2.
 How to know if a linked list has a loop?